hgroover/papergeek-designs/outdoor/quad-x600/README.md

-XKE600 quadcopter notes
+# XKE600 quadcopter notes

-Updated 22 December 2020.
+Updated 29 December 2020.

 Intro
 =====

 This project is a 3D-printed "X" configuration quadcopter.
-An "X" configuration is one of the most common configurations for ready-to-fly UAVs (drones) and basically has arms at 90 degree angles to each other with powered propellers at the end of all 4.
+An "X" configuration is one of the most common configurations for ready-to-fly quad UAVs (drones) and basically has arms at 90 degree angles to each other with powered propellers at the end of all 4.
+The direction of travel is at a 45-degree angle to each of the two front arms.

 The X stands for the configuration ("X") and 600 refers to the span in millimeters from the center of one propeller to the center of the opposite propeller.